Sopel97/gta_taxi_optimizer/README.md

 This file can represent the parameters used for the optimization.
 It's structure is similar to .model files.
 Currently the following options are available.

 `seed` - An integer in range 0..2^64-1 to use as a seed to the pseudo random number generator.
 Different seeds will yield different optimization paths.
 If ommited then current time will be used.
+Fixed seed gives deterministic results only with num_threads equal to 1.

 `start_temperature` - the optimizer uses simulated annealing.
 Starting temperature of 1.3 means that it will allow solutions at most 1.3 tomes worse than the previous one at the start.